AdobeXD/plugin-samples/known-issues.md

 ### DOM

 - When a dialog is closed, it is not removed from the DOM.
 This is per spec.
 If you want the dialog to be removed from the DOM, you must call `HTMLDialogElement#remove` explicitly.
-- `getComputedStyle` will not return quite what you expect.
-It will return the internal representation instead.
 - When applying HTML using `innerHTML` and friends, inline styles are ignored.
 You can, however, supply `<style>` tags and use `class` attributes to assign styles.
 - When applying HTML using `innerHTML`, event handlers and scripts are not parsed.
 This is by design.